Okabo001/password-generator-reall/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, please feel free to contact me at alexokabo2021@gmail.com

 Happy password generating!